What Is a Manulife One Mortgage?

 savings accounts sitting separately

-Manulife One brings everything together so your money can work more efficiently.
+It brings everything together so your money can work more efficiently.

-How Manulife One Is Structured
+How Is Manulife One Structured?

-It’s set up as a custom borrowing limit, secured against your home.
+It is set up as a custom borrowing limit, secured against your home.

 Inside that limit, you can have: